Mexico–United States international park: Border and Immigration

 The relationship between Mexico and the United States regarding border security and immigration is complex.
 Immigration into the United States is the most common (and often controversial) topic between the two nations.
 First announced in 2019, the United States and Mexico released a joint declaration to address the shared challenges of irregular migration.
 In the U.S.-Mexico Joint Declaration, they have pledged to commit to increase migration enforcement, further support of the U.S. expansion of the Migrant Protection Protocols (MPP) on the southern border, and offer jobs, healthcare, and education to migrants in accordance with the MPP.

 One small town on the border that would benefit from the completion of El Carmen Big Bend Complex is Boquillas del Carmen, Mexico, which is about a mile south of Big Bend National Park.
-Like many small towns on the border, Boquillas del Carmen’s economy relies on tourism in the parks and protected areas.
+Like many small towns on the border, Boquillas del Carmen's economy relies on tourism in the parks and protected areas.
 In Boquillas del Carmen in particular, the primary source of income is tourism from Big Bend National Park.
 As the only place to cross the border in this region, a small town like Boquillas is critical to ecotourism, and was particularly impacted by the changes in border security in 2001.

-Overall, the U.S.-Mexico border serves as a place of trade, educational exchange, drug control, migration regulation and security; however, the increased industrialization and rapid population growth on the border has not only put further pressure on the already fragile political and social climate, but also it’s natural environment.
+Overall, the U.S.-Mexico border serves as a place of trade, educational exchange, drug control, migration regulation and security; however, the increased industrialization and rapid population growth on the border has not only put further pressure on the already fragile political and social climate, but also its natural environment.
 The dry, arid desert border region houses a population of 15 million people thanks to the rapid economic growth following NAFTA.